 Dallas is a somewhat small city located in the state of Georgia.
 With a population of 12,870 people and ten constituent neighborhoods, Dallas is the 79th largest community in Georgia.

-Unlike some cities, Dallas isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dallas are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dallas is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dallas is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dallas who work in sales jobs (15.95%), teaching (10.72%), and office and administrative support (8.68%).
+There are especially a lot of people living in Dallas who work in sales jobs (18.52%), teaching (10.10%), and food service (9.79%).

 The most common language spoken in Dallas is English.
 Other important languages spoken here include Spanish and Arabic.